devphp-pmro/backupsql/README.md

 // compress = zip | gz | gzip (optional)

-// if false it will not be possible to download the created file.
+// download true or false

-// if true it will be possible to download the file
+if deleteFile is false the file will be saved in the folder where the class was instantiated, so if you want the file not to be automatically saved, put deleteFile true and download as true

 ```